Help

 Thick Copper PCB Thermal Stress Testing Essentials

 Vibration overlays thermal loads in combined testing, where accelerometers capture trace strain under 20g peaks.
 Acoustic microscopy detects subsurface voids exacerbated by copper thickness.
 High-reliability PCB design validates stack-ups through finite element modeling beforehand, correlating to empirical data.
-These protocols ensure thick copper withstands the cumulative damage in service.
+Aerospace-specific protocols often follow RTCA/DO-160 Section 5 (Temperature Variation) and Section 6 (Humidity), ensuring thick copper withstands the cumulative damage in service.

 Thick Copper PCB Thermal Stress Testing Chamber